Fudmottin/bip39/README.md

 The `english-seeds.txt` file contains the official BIP-39 English wordlist (2048 words).
 For multilingual support, download and use additional BIP-39-compatible wordlists (e.g., Spanish, French).
+You may find them at [bip-0039](https://github.com/bitcoin/bips/tree/master/bip-0039).
+Simply download your preferred language file and use that.

 ### Adding Additional Wordlists